krizzdewizz/vscode-icon-rotation/README.md

 If there exists a `%1\.vscode\vscode.ico` icon file, it is copied to `%temp%\vsciconrot_next.ico`, which is then picked up by the deamon.

 You must not necessarily use `codee`.
 Just make sure that `%temp%\vsciconrot_next.ico` is updated before you start VS Code.

+The common startup folder can be opened by running `shell:common startup`.

 ## Release Info